sourcery-ai/sourcery/README.md

 ## Feedback

 We're always trying to learn how we can make Sourcery better.
-Let us know any thoughts you have by emailing tim@sourcery.ai
+Let us know any thoughts you have by emailing hello@sourcery.ai

 ## **Links**